guertinlab/Nascent_RNA_Methods/README.md

 \normalsize
 ## Estimate nascent RNA purity with exon / intron density ratio

 RNA-seq primarily measures mature transcripts, so exons density far exceeds intron density.
-However, these densities are comparable within gene bodies for nascent RNA-seq.
+However, exon and intron densities are comparable for nascent RNA-seq.
 For calculation of this metric, the first exon is excluded because pausing occurs in this region and artifically inflates the exon density.
 The distribution of log<sub>10</sub> exon density to intron density ratios is output as a PDF with the median value included in the plot.
 Calculating the exon density to intron density ratio complements rDNA alignment rate as a metric to quantify nascent RNA purity.
 \scriptsize
 ```bash
 coverageBed -counts -s -a $annotation_prefix.introns.bed \